Dan-Duran/website-rsync-backup/README.md

 ## Security Considerations

 - The `.env` file contains sensitive information like email credentials and SSH keys.
 Ensure it has restricted permissions (`chmod 600 .env`) and is not included in version control.
-- Use key-based SSH authentication wherever possible for better security.
+- Use key-based SSH authentication for remote backups for better security.

 ## License